 Also, please be aware that most states only accept payments from a US bank account, so you will need to open one.
 This may require you to have some form of business representative (or yourself) to be present when doing so.

 If you are an ecommerce seller, we just want to let you know that we have the qualifications and knowledge to help you plan ahead, so please do not hesitate to get in touch should you have any further questions about VAT Registration or selling on online marketplaces.
-You can contact us at firstname.lastname@example.org, on our social media, or give us a call on 0161 637 1080.
+You can contact us at firstname.lastname@example.org, or give us a call on 0161 637 1080.